Watch video: How to photograph fireworks

 You’ll also learn a great trick for shooting in Bulb mode that will enable you to capture bursts of multiple ﬁreworks in one amazing shot!

 A great photograph of a burst of multicolored ﬁreworks exploding in sync looks impressive in any portfolio.
-It’s impossible not to be tempted to snap away during a display when sparklers, bonﬁres and Catherine wheels light up the night.
+It’s impossible not to be tempted to snap away during a display when sparklers, bonﬁres and rockets light up the night.(opens in new tab)

 However, without the right settings, your images can end up looking blurry or smoky (or both).
 Luckily, a little bit of planning and technique is all that’s necessary to learn how to get some really stunning final photographs.